-We are looking for a talented and highly motivated individual to work within the SFG Ratings and Research Support team (RRS).
+We are looking for a talented and highly motivated individual to work within the Structured Finance Group (SFG) Ratings and Research Support (RRS) team.
 This role is ideal for candidates who are interested in credit analysis and gaining broad exposure to the securitisation sector.

 Perform preliminary credit analysis to support ratings, research, analytical outreach and presentations, following guidance provided by the Team Manager.
 Examples of analytical work include:

 Analyse portfolio,loan level data and support analyzing legal documentation provided by third parties (arrangers, originators, trustees) by applying Moody's methodologies, running structured finance tools and models.

 Identify and analyse data trends in order to provide preliminary credit conclusions.